DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-02-15-new-course-wizard-available.md

 Accredited bodies are able to access the new course wizard from the [Courses page](https://www.qa.publish-teacher-training-courses.service.gov.uk/organisations/T92/2020/courses).

-## Access for school directs

-Access to the wizard is yet been provided to school directs.

-## Why the wizard is not yet available to all users
+## Why the wizard is not yet available to school directs

 School directs will not receive access to the new course wizard until Publish can automatically notify their accredited body that a course has been created.